hashicorp/terraform-website/content/source/docs/cloud/vcs/github-app.html.md

 ## Using GitHub Repositories

-You can connect GitHub repositories to Terraform Cloud workspaces without changing any organization settings.

-To do so, choose "GitHub.com" on the "Connect to a version control provider" screen, which is shown when [creating a new workspace][create] or [changing a workspace's VCS connection][vcs settings].
+Choose "GitHub.com" on the "Connect to a version control provider" screen, which is shown when [creating a new workspace][create] or [changing a workspace's VCS connection][vcs settings].
 Authorize access to GitHub if necessary.
 On the next screen, select a GitHub account or organization from the drop-down menu (or add a new organization) and choose a repository from the list.

 The controls on the "Connect to a version control provider" screen can vary, depending on your permissions and your organization's settings: